 He put his phone away and went on.

 —Goddamn it.
 If we really want to talk about it, you are the last person who deserves this.
 I’ve read up on you, I know all about you.
 You could have gone to her show, but while she was giving the performance of a lifetime, you were writing an op-ed about how people should still dress formally when they work from home.
 You talk about how we should be more like European socialism one week and then the next week say we should still vote for Joe Biden.
 You even contributed to his campaign.
 God, the only thing more inconsistent, more worthless than your actual life is your political writing.
-There was never a moment in your life where you didn’t have millions of dollars at your beck and call, you’ve never had to work, you’ve never suffered through a tough time in your life, not really… But even if you weren’t just another rich anonymous out-of-touch asshole, this will still outlive you.
+There was never a moment in your life where you didn’t have millions of dollars at your beck and call, you’ve never had to work, you’ve never suffered, not really… But even if you weren’t just another rich anonymous out-of-touch asshole, this will still outlive you.
 Can anyone name a single ancient Sumerian potentate, or do they only know about that time at all because of Gilgamesh?
-Does anyone give a goddamn about the Earl of Wessex’s great betrayal or the dalliance between Lord Shaftesbury and the Lady Dowager Spenser or whoever the fuck landed gentry in 1500’s England?
+Does anyone give a goddamn about the Earl of Sussex’s great betrayal or the dalliance between Lord Shaftesbury and the Lady Dowager Spenser or whoever the fuck landed gentry in 1500’s England?
 No, they care about Shakespeare and John Dowland.
 A hundred, a thousand years from now, no one’s going to care about the political leaders of the day, or what businesses came out on top, or you or anyone in your family.
 They’re going to care about that recording.
 It’s bigger than you, Arthur Parker, and it’s bigger than me, and before I die I want to see it, even if it kills me.

 Arthur took a few deep breaths after it became clear that Kessler was done and sat in a nearby chair, the same one the latter helped himself to when he surprised Arthur at his place the day before.